fingerskier/api.cfm/README.md

 api.cfm
 =======

-An elegant, lightweight, almost-zero-install ColdFusion REST API.
+An elegant, lightweight, almost-zero-install ColdFusion RESTish API.
 -----------------------------------------------------------------

 By default it looks for CFCs in /service.
 Change this in line 20 if desired.